 This group is composed of employees classified as higher-level senior administrators including Assistant Directors, Associate Directors, and Directors.
-There are 17 employees in this group, including 8 females and 1 minority.
+There are 17 employees in this group, including 7 females and 1 minority.

 Positions in this category are advertised nationally and regionally if the position is not filled internally.
-One female promoted into this job group.
-One female promoted within this job group.
+There was 1 promotion within this job group.
 The analysis shows no underrepresentation.